linrongbin16/gitlinker.nvim/README.md

 > [!NOTE]
 >
-> Please refer to [routers.lua](https://github.com/linrongbin16/gitlinker.nvim/blob/master/lua/gitlinker/routers.lua) for builtin routers implementation.
+> Please refer to [routers.lua](https://github.com/linrongbin16/gitlinker.nvim/blob/master/lua/gitlinker/routers.lua) for more examples about function-based routers.

 You can also bind a lua function to it, which accepts a lua table parameter that contains the same fields, but in lower case, without the prefix `_A.`: